IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 * `Auth Key`: Once again the auth key you can obtain when clicking Use the CLI (https://console.ng.bluemix.net/openwhisk/cli)
 * `Name`: `OpenWhisk`

-Finally, click the `Add` button to add this service to Node-RED.
+Finally, click the `Add` button to add this service to *Node-RED*.

 Now, we can fill in the `action name` and `namespace` values (which you can, once again, obtain when clicking Use the CLI) for the action we want to invoke.
 Let's try it with the `hello` action you defined in the previous exercises.
 Then, once again, add an `Inject` node and a `Debug` node to the flow grid (unless you still have them because you haven't deleted them earlier).
 Wire up both nodes to the OpenWhisk action node.
 Then, deploy the flow using the `Deploy` button on the top-right hand corner.
 Now, once you click the `Inject` node a few times, it should trigger our action and print the results of the invocation to the debug panel:

 <pre>